rubyonracetracks/tutorial-rails-rubymn2/04-02-forhire_show.md

   @fh_brosnan = forhires(:bond_brosnan)
   @fh_craig = forhires(:bond_craig)
 ```
 * Enter the command "sh testc.sh".
-The controller test fails because the "show" action is not in the sponsor controller yet.
+The controller test fails because the "show" action is not in the forhire controller yet.

 #### Controller
 * Edit the file app/controllers/forhires_controller.rb.
 Just before the line "class ForhiresController < ApplicationController", add the line "#".